 - All medications, vitamins and other supplements you take, including doses

-Avoid using tampons, having sexual intercourse or douching before your appointment so that your doctor can assess your vaginal discharge.
+Avoid using tampons, having sex or douching before your appointment so that your health care provider can assess your vaginal discharge.

 For vaginitis, some basic questions include: